 Andrés Monnier

-I was born in Guadalajara, Jalisco but I’m based in Ensenada, Baja California, in Mexico.
+I was born in Guadalajara, Jalisco, but I’m based in Ensenada, Baja California, in Mexico.

 This is a hard one.
 My nuclear family is not close to art and design, so I developed my interest in this world when I was older.
-I don’t know exactly why I have this memory so present, but as a child I remember having curiosity about a little statue of my grandmother (who was like my second mother).
-And with that “curiosity” I mean I started to intervene (destroy) it with crayons and paint.
-My grandmother got really mad, it was a recognition statue from the Universidad de Guadalajara because my grandmother was a professor in plastic arts.
+I don’t know exactly why I have this memory so present, but as a child, I remember having curiosity about a little statue of my grandmother (who was like my second mother).
+And with that “curiosity” I mean, I started to intervene (destroy) it with crayons and paint.
+My grandmother got really mad; it was a recognition statue from the Universidad de Guadalajara because my grandmother was a professor in plastic arts.
 She was a teacher in techniques of painting and sculpture.
-I don’t remember exactly what she said to me, but she didn’t punish me, instead she gave me an explanation about the shape of the statue and I think that’s how she opened the door of art in me.
+I don’t remember exactly what she said to me, but she didn’t punish me; instead, she gave me an explanation about the shape of the statue, and I think that’s how she opened the door of art in me.
 Maybe I have that strong memory because of the guilt I’m still carrying for destroying her reward.

-By making pieces I’d learn how to use different languages of creation to communicate ideas that come to my mind.
-Sometimes I feel limitless with words, it’s difficult for me to express my different ways of thinking.
-When I’m working on a piece I’m really focused on every detail, and I learn a lot about life by working with natural materials.
-I like to always compare different techniques and processes of sculpting with my life, and how this world moves.
+By making pieces, I’d learn how to use different languages of creation to communicate ideas that come to my mind.
+Sometimes I feel limitless with words; it’s difficult for me to express my different ways of thinking.
+When I’m working on a piece, I’m really focused on every detail, and I learn a lot about life by working with natural materials.
+I like to always compare different techniques and processes of sculpting with my life and how this world moves.
 Design creation is really a muse for me.
 Is the reason I’m alive.

 Inspiration comes in a variety of ways, but being focused and cerebral is critical in my process of creating.
 From the moment of a piece’s conception, it’s important for me to be involved with each step of the creative and production process; from developing the idea in my mind, to designing the body of work, to selecting the right material, and finally to crafting it with my own pulse.

-Every day in my work it’s really dynamic.
-Anti-routine.
-Right now I work in my pieces, but also I have other responsibilities in other businesses, so everyday I try to be really productive along with my team work.
-It’s hard and I get tired a lot, but I love it.
-I like to push myself to my own limits.
-But when I work on my ideas, creations and pieces I’m really serious about it.
-Of course it’s fun but for me it’s a very important process and I try to be at the same level.
-I like to do a lot of analogies with the techniques of creation and situations in real life, so for me when I’m working in a piece is the moment where my mind drifts between reality and imagination.
+But when I work on my ideas, creations, and pieces, I’m really serious about it.
+Of course, it’s fun, but for me it’s a very important process, and I try to be at the same level.
+I like to make a lot of analogies between the techniques of creation and situations in real life, so for me, working on a piece is the moment when my mind drifts between reality and imagination.

 I like to think that I didn’t choose stone as my signature material, but stone chose me.
 It sounds poetic, but there are moments when working with the material that I feel the energy going through my veins.
 This feeling helps me create objects that I have only seen in my mind and are difficult to describe with words.
-Using the stone’s energy helps me create physical objects sourced from its spiritual essence, as a result of a synergy between a wise material and non-tangible world as my thoughts.
+Using the stone’s energy helps me create physical objects sourced from its spiritual essence, as a result of a synergy between a wise material and the non-tangible world, as my thoughts.

 I perceive my pieces as fragments of materialized consciousness.
 They are more than just a name and a physical object.
 Each piece has a specific functionality and tells a story through the combination of art, design, and sculpture.
 Expression is found in the textures, symbols, and shapes, while also leaving interpretation open to individual perspective.
 But each piece also has elements that link it to my universe of pieces as a whole.